Department of Technology

 ITT 400 Occupational Competency

 This course is designed to allow credit for technical expertise learned on the job or through attendance at appropriate/related schools, workshops, and/or seminars.
-The student's technical knowledge and skill must be documented through the University's portfolio assessment procedures.
-Program Option II majors only.
+The student's technical knowledge and skill must be documented through the Department's portfolio assessment procedures.
 See advisor for further information.
-Cr 1-39.
+Cr 1-36.

 ITT 425 Applied Process Control Engineering